Marganotvke/Simple-Lazy-GSpread-Wrapper/README.md

     A full list of scopes is available in the gspread api docs, however in most cases, https://www.googleapis.com/auth/spreadsheets (allows for read/write of spreadsheets) and https://www.googleapis.com/auth/drive (allow for access of google drive) is enough.
     <br><br>credentials: you will need to fill the the name (or the path) of the credentials file you downloaded from google's api control panel.
 Full instructions can be found here:https://gspread.readthedocs.io/en/latest/oauth2.html#enable-api-access-for-a-project
-    <br>The format is in a string (double quotes, ""), and the file's format MUST be in json, eg:
+    <br>The format is in a string (double or single quotes, "" | ''), and the file's format MUST be in json, eg:

         'credentials.json'